pqr-692/Roblox-Detections/README.md

 ## What This Is

 This is just a bunch of random detection scripts I've made or found.
-I'll try to keep it updated and remove/add as I find more.
+I'll try to keep it updated and remove them if they're patched, or add new ones as I find more.
 They're all different methods to detect different things.

 ## Contact